 On odd years, the place to start the big ride is right out of the parking lot on the Hawk Loop

-of the Ituzi Trail system.
+of the Itusi Trail system.
 Off of this loop are also the Hicks Creek and Norwood Loop

 .
-Opening in 2003, the original Ituzi 6.5 mile system is one of the easiest at LNSP.
+Opening in 2003, the original Itusi 6.5 mile system is one of the easiest at LNSP.

 The Hawk Loop

 dumps you back on the main state park road where you'll find the entrance to Monbo

 is the fastest and arguably the most fun trail in the park.
 Full of many fairly dramatic rollers formed over the terrain, the downhills are fast and have an unbelievable flow.

 expansion was completed in 2012 which upped the total mileage by 9.75.
 Laurel is by far the most challenging trail in the park, but is still intermediate at most.
 There are several steep climbs out of gullies that may make it slightly difficult for beginners.
 A large chunk of Laurel was built around an awesome ravine, so there are several beautifully built gully runs that have some nice berms.

 Also completed in 2012, the Wildlife, Fallstown and Fox Loop

 offer 8+ more miles to the Laurel expansion.
 The Wildlife Loop